kevinyswong/kevinyswong.github.io/index.md

 know.
 When I finish my search in the stacks and emerge an hour later, I notice the mother and daughter have moved to the activity area with other children.
 The daughter is sitting on the mother's lap, painting a piece of pottery.
 The mother looks on while the daughter slathers on green and blue.
-It is a life which is not mine.
 While the daughter continues painting, she momentarily looks up, then returns to her work.
 Perhaps that's enough, just enjoying the time.
-Perhaps it is good that she does not yet know how a paragon of individualism like Ayn Rand could scoff at those she named second-handers instead of seeing the collective human plight, how a major philanthropist like George Soros could be subject to antiquated racism, how someone as well-meaning as Friedrich Hayek could make it a brand to defend class and race inequality, how she should shy away from ornament in the direction of Adolf Loos, how some can think a reader's interpretation is just as valuable and true as the author's intent, how even time is relative, how post-structuralism differs from postmodernism, how she should read a certain kind of book and not others.
+Perhaps it is good that she does not yet know how a paragon of individualism like Ayn Rand could scoff at those she named second-handers rather than relating to the collective human plight, how a major philanthropist like George Soros could be subject to antiquated racism, how someone as well-meaning as Friedrich Hayek could make it a brand to defend class and race inequality, how Adolf Loos has reframed ornament as a crime, how a reader's interpretation of a creative work can be just as valuable and true as the author's intent, how even time is relative, how post-structuralism differs from postmodernism, how she should read a certain kind of book and not others.
 Children are born good but are gradually corrupted by exposure to people like me.
 The daughter is not yet burdened by such involuted inventions as I-Thou, being-in-itself, being-in-the-world, thing-in-itself.
-In her eyes, her mother is her mother, and a pot is just a pot.
-She remains free.
+In her eyes, her mother is her mother, and a pot is just a pot—she remains free.
 Perhaps it would have been wiser to simply have been.
 What am I, wholly convinced that I wish to bring forth a better future yet in effect teaching noxious criticism, pervasive self-doubt, contagious gloom?
 I, spreading malevolent ideas like the plague, impressing on the mind a scar that cannot be washed out.
 Is there a redemption at the end of the tunnel that justifies the journey?
-What am I here for, and what am I doing?
-I too am completely useless.

 <br>

-<h4>2021-08-05, 四.
-On Choosing to Live Authentically—Merely Choosing, for Success is not Guaranteed.</h4>
+<h4>2021-08-05, 四.</h4>
 The common house spider finds itself a corner to spin a web and waits for its prey.
 What does it know of all the other insects in the world, gargantuan and minuscule, in the deep marshes and desert terrain, that on further shores some elude webs and can walk on water?
-We gaze upon the common house spider as the forest's trees upon us, brittle life that works, eats, mates, sleeps, a series of illusions on the tip of the precipice above the eternal void.
+We gaze upon the common house spider as the forest's trees upon us, brittle life that wakes, works, eats, sleeps, a series of illusions on the tip of the precipice above the eternal void.
 One millennium ago, Omar Khayyam wrote: